 - Provide adapted physical education classes.
 Suitable adapted physical education will be included as part of individual education plans for students with chronic health problems, other disabling conditions, or other special needs that preclude such student’s participation in regular physical education instruction or activities.

 - Ensure that the state minimum amount of minutes in physical education are met.
 All students in grades one through eight are required to complete an average of one hundred instructional minutes per week of physical education.
 In order to meet the minimum minutes of physical education, school administrators will make every effort to support students receiving at least 100 minutes of physical education per week.
 This includes ensuring that all physical education classes have appropriate class sizes, facilities, and equipment needed to deliver quality physical education consistent with the established curriculum guide.
 Schools are encouraged to offer more minutes, with a goal of reaching 150 minutes per week.
-All high school students are required to complete 1.5 semester of physical education and all are encouraged to participate in 225 minutes of physical education each week.
+All high school students are required to complete 1.5 semesters of physical education and all are encouraged to participate in 225 minutes of physical education each week.
 The district encourages all high schools to offer a variety of physical education classes for each grade in the high school.
-The district credit equivalency policy is outlined in 2145P1.

 - Require that physical education classes be taught by teachers who are certified in Physical Education or Health/Fitness and shall encourage that secondary health education classes are taught by teachers who are certified in Health Education.
 In addition, the district will provide professional development to staff that focuses on strategies to improve students’ health and helps to maintain program consistency across schools.

 In order to provide equitable opportunities for physical activity, Highline Public Schools shall: